jsgonsette/InvertedPendulum/README.md

 * Connect a USB-Serial cable to your computer
 * Connect the adapter cable to the USB-Serial cable and to the pendulum
 * Launche the Control Station Software
-* Select the menu `Tools->Connect`
+* Select the menu `Tools->Connect to iPendulum`
 * Selecting the COM port corresponding to your USB-Serial cable
 * Power on the pendulum

-You should get to something like this picture:
+You should get to something like on this picture:

 ![Mounting instructions](./pictures/CSNotConnected.png)